brandonmakai/brandonmakai/README.md

 - **VideoPlayer, September 2023**
   - **Individual Project, (Swift)**
   - My introduction to Swift architecture and mobile devleopment.
-Started a phase of obsession with Swift (perhaps from being scarred by C++)
+Was very simple, but started a phase of obsession with Swift (perhaps from being scarred by C++)
   - Custom iOS VideoPlayer app using UIKit and AVKit to play video content.
   - Implemented video file handling, error checking, playback functionality, and user permission requests.